From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Main Results: Policies and Performance Characterization

 This concentration-based analysis is powerful as it can be applied to a general class of problems.
 However, we note that this line of argument does not account for the actual loss function at hand.
-Also, the bound on $R(\mathbf{\pi}^{\mathbf{w}}(\mathbf{x},\mathbf{y}), F_{x_0})$ one obtains is based on a uniform bound across actions and does not take into consideration the particular action taken by the policy of interest.
-Finally, as explained in~\eqref{eq:uniform_concentration}, this line of argument would separately analyze the limiting regret term and the finite-sample loss term, instead of integrating them.
+Also, the bound on $R(\mathbf{\pi}^{\mathbf{w}}(\mathbf{x},\mathbf{y}), F_{0})$ one obtains is based on a uniform bound across actions and does not take into consideration the particular action taken by the policy of interest.
+Finally, as explained in~\eqref{eq:uniform_concentration}, this line of argument would separately analyze the limiting regret term and the finite-sample loss term, instead of directly analyzing the finite sample regret.
 A natural question is then how much is lost based on such a bounding approach.
-We will see in \Cref{sec:shape} that both the scale and the shape suggested by these bounds are actually an artifact of the analysis rather as opposed to reflecting the actual performance of the algorithm.
+We will see in \Cref{sec:shape} that both the scale and the shape suggested by these bounds are actually an artifact of the analysis rather than reflecting the actual performance of the algorithm.